techiescamp/linux-foundation-coupon/README.md

 As part of supporting the DevOps community, we keep all the Linux Foundation coupons updated in this page.

+> **Important Update:** CKA, CKAD, and CKS prices are set to increase from $395 to $435 in January 2025.
+Lock in the current discounts as soon as possible!

 Following are the Latest Linux Foundation Coupon Codes  For Certification &amp; Training Programs

 ## [Up to 47% OFF] Linux Foundation November Sale (Limited Time Offer)